Getting into front-end development

 Of course I'm no expert, and the below recommendations are only based on my personal experience so your mileage may vary!

 Free online courses

-This is an excellent video-based course to help you understand fundamental programming concepts you may already have a surface-level understanding of.
+This is an excellent video-based course to help you understand fundamental programming concepts.
+You can be 100% complete beginner, or you may even have surface-level understanding of programming concepts already.
 It took me from kind of understanding arrays, objects, loops, events to being able to conceptualise and explain them to others.

 Paid online courses